luvingiane/steam_exFATsymlinker/README.md

 - The external Steam library must be added inside Steam settings → Storage.
 Otherwise Steam won’t know about it and the symlinks won’t be valid.
 - On a dual-boot setup, disable automatic updates of the shared games on the secondary OS.
 - Steam on Windows won’t see the updated .acf files from Linux for obvious reasons.
 - To avoid conflicts, set on your secondary system to “Only update games on launch”. in my case, Windows use is only for linux broken games, such as Apex Legends, Rainbow Six or Battlefield 6.

+### ⚠️ About the `--force` option
+The `--force` flag will copy `.acf` manifests directly from the external filesystem (e.g. exFAT).
+This may cause Steam to trigger new downloads even if data is present.
+Safer approach: align manifests from Windows, which handles exFAT libraries more reliably.

 ## Usage
 ```bash